PTP over PRP

 Cisco is moving from the traditional Master/Slave nomenclature.
 In this document, the terms Grandmaster clock (GMC) or time source and time recipient are used instead, where possible.
 Exceptions may be present due to language that is hard-coded in the user interfaces of the product software, language used based on RFP documentation, or language that is used by a referenced third-party product.

-The GMC can be located in a PTP over PRP topology as one of the following:
+The GMC can be located in a PTP over PRP topology as one of these:

-• A RedBox that is connected to both LAN A and LAN B (for example, RedBox 1 in the preceding diagram).
+• A RedBox that is connected to both LAN A and LAN B, for example, RedBox 1 in the figure.

-• A VDAN (for example, VDAN 1 in the preceding diagram).
+• A VDAN, for example, VDAN 1 in the figure.

-• A DAN (for example, the DAN in the preceding diagram).
+• A DAN, for example, the DAN in the figure.

 The GMC cannot be a SAN attached to LAN-A or LAN-B, because only the devices in LAN-A or LAN-B will be synchronized to the GMC.

-The high-level workflow to implement PTP over PRP in your network is as follows:
+Use this high-level workflow to implement PTP over PRP in your network.

 1. Refer to the section RedBox Types in this guide to determine the location of the PRP RedBox.
 Refer to Precision Time Protocol Configuration Guide, Cisco Catalyst IE9300 Rugged Series Switches on Cisco.com to determine the PTP mode and profile.

-2. Configure PTP as described in Precision Time Protocol Configuration Guide, Cisco Catalyst IE9300 Rugged Series Switches on Cisco.com, following the procedure for the PTP profile determined in step 1.
+2. Configure PTP as described in Precision Time Protocol Configuration Guide, Cisco Catalyst IE9300 Rugged Series Switches on Cisco.com.
+Use the procedure relevant to the PTP profile determined in step 1.

-3. Configure PRP as described in Create a PRP Channel and Group.
+3. Configure PRP as described in the section Create a PRP Channel and Group.

 Note